-AN-26BRL “Arctic” in Arkhangelsk airport, Nikolai Kuznetsov and Roman Klepikovsky are participants of the Greenland seal aerial survey expedition in the White Sea.
+AN-26BRL “Arctic” in Arkhangelsk airport, Nikolai Kuznetsov and Roman Klepikovsky are participants Harp seal aerial survey expedition in the White Sea.

 A lot of tasks to be performed

 The unique AN-26BRL Arctic marine air laboratory was developed on the basis of the AN-26B aircraft.
-It was created as a follow-up to previous developments of the IL-14, IL-18D air laboratories and avionics equipment complexes for AN-32, L-410 aircraft commissioned by the Polar Institute (PINRO) Murmansk under the leadership of V.I.
-Chernooka.
+It was created as a follow-up to previous developments of the IL-14, IL-18D air laboratories and avionics equipment complexes for AN-32, L-410 aircraft commissioned by the Polar Institute (PINRO, Murmansk) under the general guidance of Chernooka V.I.

 The air laboratory was used to study the distribution of fish stocks in the seas of the North European Basin, the Greenland seal in the White Sea, and the distribution of oceanological and hydrobiological parameters on the sea surface.